Emuserrati/MLProject/README.md

 **Code**: Our machine learning models and data preprocessing scripts are available in the src directory.
 You can explore how we trained and evaluated the models.

-**Datasets**: In the data directory, you can access the datasets we used for training and testing.
+**Dataset**: In the ***Dataset*** directory, you can access the datasets we used for training and testing.
 We believe in transparency and reproducibility, so we've provided the sources and preprocessing details.

 **Documentation**: For a deeper understanding of our approach and methodology, please refer to the docs folder.
 You'll find detailed explanations of the models, algorithms, and evaluation metrics we used.